DISCUSSION: PATIENT PREFERENCES AND DECISION MAKING

 Hello Ursla,

 I enjoyed reading your post and agree that involving patients could either have positive or negative outcomes, especially if the patient is not informed to make good decisions related to their treatment.
 This makes it vital for the healthcare team to provide the patients with the necessary information needed for patients to be able to make better decisions related to their care.
 The relationship established between the healthcare team and the patient plays an essential role in the treatment process and the effective delivery of care.
 The connection is also strengthened through shared decision-making between the patient and the healthcare team (Deniz, 2021).
 Including patients in their treatment will lead to improved health outcomes and better satisfaction with the care experience and the healthcare team experience (Krist et al., 2017).
 I agree that there are times when patients make poor decisions.
-However, when a patient can defend their judgment, they also have a right to make decisions, even if the decision does not align with what the healthcare team believes is beneficial to the patient (Olejarczyk & Young, 2022).
+However, when a patient can defend their judgment, they also have a right to make decisions, even if the decision does not align with what the healthcare team believes is beneficial to the patient (Olejarczyk & Young, 2022).emergency nursing

 References